 Pharmacy & Pharmacology

 Physics & Astronomy

 Social Sciences & Management

 Communication & Media Studies

 High-level research is conducted as well by the university's Centres of Excellence.
-2 research teams have been granted the The European Research Council (ERC) grant.
 UT is an innovative R&D partner for small entreprises and multinational corporations.

 Satellite EstCube-1 made Estonia the 41st space nation in the world.
 IdeaLab of the university connects students from different faculties to develop innovative solutions to complex problems.

 The University of Tartu includes 4 faculties.
-Most of the university is located in Tartu; however, it also has colleges in Pärnu, Narva and Viljandi and a representation in Tallinn.
-The University of Tartu is the biggest university in Estonia, there are about 14 000 students.
-Every year more than 1300 international students from around 85 countries study at the university.
+Most of the university is located in Tartu; however, it also has colleges in Pärnu, Narva and Viljandi and a representation & a section of the School of Law in Tallinn.
+The University of Tartu is the biggest university in Estonia with 13 400 students, incl.
+1300 international students.

 The University of Tartu follows the Bologna process in the organisation of its studies and programmes.
 The quality of study programmes is assured through programme-based organisation of study designed to pay more attention to the needs of society and prospective employers.
 Annual polls are conducted among graduates of the university to evaluate their initial success in the labour market.
 Relevant findings contribute to the development of further curricula.